|Written by Administrator|

 Wood, Alice Ida Perry.
 The Stage History of Shakespeare's "King Richard the Third."
 New York: Columbia University Press, 1909.

 We have been told by critics such as Stephen Greenblatt in Shakespearean Negotiations about the interaction of the Elizabethan stagings with their audiences.
-In fact Greenblatt does not talk much about mutual interactions such as Lope de Vega describes in The New Art of Writing Plays, but of theatrical enforcement of authority on a passive audience via seeming subversions that are ultimately invalidated.
-This totalitarian vision of the theatre is analogous to Aristotelian authoritarianism about the nature of drama.
-It is not clear precisely in such a system how genuine interactions could take place between the writer of a script and subsequent live audiences, though a direct mutual awareness would necessarily occur between actors and spectators during an actual performance.
+Greenblatt does not talk much in detail about the full range of mutual interactions of "social energies" such as Lope de Vega describes in The New Art of Writing Plays, but discusses more narrowly the systematic political enforcement of cynical state authority, as visualized by Foucault, on a submissive audience via seeming subversions that are ultimately invalidated.
+It is not certain that only such negative interactions take place between the writer of an Elizabethan script and his live audiences - or even that it can be shown exactly how such a direct mutual awareness might historically occur between actors and spectators, during an actual performanc.
 Historical illustrations or records of such direct interactions are not easy to identify.
-It is not obvious that such negotiations in Elizabethan London might have affected a script in the way that demonstrably did occur between audiences and the improvising performers of commedia dell'arte.
+It is not obvious that such "negotiations" on Elizabethan London stages might have affected the formulation of a script in the way that demonstrably did occur between audiences and the improvising performers of commedia dell'arte.
 These Italian impromptu actors were only bound to the broadest plot scenarios that could be adjusted to include optional scenes and effects according to a cast's observation of the reactions of a particular audience during a live performance.
 Still there can have been little record of specific on-the-spot adaptations.